-- □ Press the on/off button to power on the remote. - Press the corresponding button of the slideout you want to operate. - Press and hold the (extend/retract) arrow button to move the room in or out. - Press the on/off button once more to power off the remote.
+- Press the corresponding button of the slideout you want to operate. - ☐ Press and hold the (extend/retract) arrow button to move the room in or out. - Press the on/off button once more to power off the remote.

 ALWAYS allow the controller to stop both motors before releasing the switch button.